caddickzac/FalseNewsSusceptibilityAndSleep/Measures/CogntiveReflectionTest/readme.md

 Cognitive Reflection Test 2

+Citation: Citation: Thomson, K.S. and D.M.
+Oppenheimer, Investigating an alternate form of the cognitive reflection test.
+Judgment and Decision making, 2016.
+11(1): p.
+99-113.

 Instructions: On the next few pages are several problems that vary in difficulty.
 Try to answer as many as you can.